drogue-iot/blog.drogue.io/content/2022-06-22-firmware-updates-part-2/index.md

 ## LTE-M / NB-IoT

 LTE-M/NB-IoT device consume more power than LoRaWAN devices.
 On the other hand, the network coverage and bandwidth is a lot higher.
 With LTE-M you can get up to 1 mbit downlink speeds (under ideal conditions!), which allows you to quickly download firmware when there is an update.
 These devices often contains a TCP/IP implementation allowing you to connect directly to firmware update services.
-If you can live with the higher power usage and the additional cost (as it usually involves a montly subscription to the provider), this transport can be a good way to ensure you have firmware update capability for your device.
+If you can live with the higher power usage and the additional cost (as it usually involves a montly subscription to the provider), this option can be a good way to ensure you have firmware update capability for your device.

 We don't have any examples for LTE-M / NB-IoT at present, but in general the approach would be similar to IP based networks.
 Have a look at [this repository](https://github.com/titanclass/thingy91-lorawan-nbiot/) for an example sending data over LTE-M/NB-IoT.